 You may also like to check out:

-Despite the high-quality TVs manufactured by LG, LG TV keeps turning off is one of the common faults.
+LG TV turns of frequently is a known issue and if you are a recent victim of this problem, don’t worry we will guide you to fix it in less than a minute.
+Despite the high-quality TVs manufactured by LG, turning off is one of the common faults.
 We have compiled the list of suspected problems and their best-possible solutions that may help you to get rid of the issue.
 Try all these and hope your LG TV will start performing well.
 However, if it does not, take it to a professional technician and get it fixed.
 Or, replace it if it is still under warranty.